Special Educational Needs and Disabilities (SEND) email: firstname.lastname@example.org

 • apply to move their child to the nearest suitable or linked school for their new address and if successful the policy stated above will apply

-• retain the child's place at their current school but they will become responsible for the child's transport provision and costs
+• retain the child's place at their current school and become responsible for the child's transport provision and costs

-If your child has an EHC plan and you have moved address please inform the EHC team: change of address form
+If your child has an EHC plan and you have moved address please inform the EHC team using the change of address form

 This may affect your transport arrangements and it will need to be reviewed as soon as possible.
 You will also need to let your son or daughter’s school know your new address.

 If there are no places available at schools nearer to the new home address than the current school, then the council will continue to provide travel to the current school.

 Some help may be available in other exceptional circumstances, where, for example, the pupil concerned would otherwise be at risk of harm.
 Each case will be considered on its own merits.